Indian Revenue Service (Customs and Indirect Taxes): National Academy of Customs, Indirect Taxes, and Narcotics

 Any other capacity building activity as may be assigned by CBIC from time to time, besides carrying out normal administrative and establishment functions.
 NACIN has signed a memorandum of understanding with the National Law School of India University in Bengaluru to award postgraduate diplomas in business laws to the officer trainees.
-Recently, Finance Ministry has approved exchange of officer trainees to various countries across the world such as Netherlands, Belgium, Switzerland, France, Australia, Malaysia, United States of America, Brazil, South Africa and OECD Nations for increasing exposure to the future administrators.
+The finance ministry has approved exchange of officer trainees to various countries across the world such as Netherlands, Belgium, Switzerland, France, Australia, Malaysia, United States of America, Brazil, South Africa and OECD Nations for increasing exposure to the future administrators.

-Responsibilities of an IRS Officer
+Responsibilities

-IRS officers serve the Government of India in different capacities/roles.
-While administering indirect taxes, they formulate and implement policies, discharge the functions of an investigator, quasi-judicial authority, prosecutor and negotiator of International Agreements etc. Their main roles could be briefly described as under:
+IRS officers serve the government of India in different capacities/roles.
+While administering indirect taxes, they formulate and implement policies, discharge the functions of an investigator, quasi-judicial authority, prosecutor and negotiator of international agreements etc. Their main roles could be briefly described as under: